When Is the Right Time to Eat?

 Some people aren’t able to have breakfast due to the fact that they don’t have any appetite when they wake up.
 If you’re one of them, we recommend taking some time (showering, getting ready, etc) so that your body wakes up and you start to feel hungry.
 Drinking a glass of water can help.

+Like this aritlce?
 You might also like to read: Do We Really Need to Eat Breakfast?

-A snack between ten and eleven a.m.
+A mid-morning snack between breakfast and lunch

 Once you’ve had breakfast, you might go to the gym or work, or may have other chores to carry out.
 At around ten or eleven o’clock, it’s a good idea to eat a little something.
 In fact, this is a perfect time to have some fruit, a cereal bar, or a yogurt with nuts.
 If you like, you can also have a cup of coffee.